Struggling with Milk Blisters?

 A breastfeeding bleb can heal on its own after a few weeks, but sometimes the pain is excruciating during breastfeeding.

 Herpes blisters can be mistaken for a bleb, so consult your doctor if you know you have a history of Herpes I or II.
 They are infectious and will infect your baby.

 Two Types of Blebs

 1. A blister occurs when some skin grows over a milk duct opening; this keeps the milk from coming out, causing a blockage and blister.
 The spot is usually raised with visible fluid underneath.

-2. A white spot occurs when a milk clot (dry milk) obstruction, within the milk duct, is stopping the flow of milk.
+2. A white spot occurs when a milk clot (dry milk) obstruction within the milk duct stops the milk flow.